 Tennessee farrier charged in Arkansas

-Epperson was arrested last week after he turned himself in.
+Deputies arrested Epperson last week after he turned himself in.
 He is charged with three aggravated counts of cruelty to animals in Mississippi County.

 Arkansas resident Debra Gable broke off her relationship with the farrier in late April.
 She told investigators he continued contacting her.